dionyziz/marabu-course/docs/protocol.md

 predecessor.

 The `txids` in a block may contain one coinbase transaction.
 This transaction must be the first in the txids.
 That transaction has no inputs.
-It has exactly one output which generates 50 * 10^9 new coins.
+It has exactly one output which generates 50 * 10^12 new picabus and also collects fees from the transactions confirmed in the block.
+The value in this output cannot exceed the sum of the new coins plus the fees, but it can be less than this.

 All blocks must have a target `T` of `00000002af000000000000000000000000000000000000000000000000000000`.
 The genesis blockid is `00000000a420b7cefa2b7730243316921ed59ffe836e111ca3801f82a4f5360e`.
 Check this